 This teams helps you with transitions that will occur throughout your transplant process—such as from your inpatient hospital stay, if you have one, to outpatient care.

 Your care doesn’t end when you leave SCCA.
-We have a dedicated Long-Term Follow-Up Program designed to provide lifelong support to transplant recipients.
+We have a dedicated Long-Term Follow-Up Program designed to provide lifelong consultation and support to transplant recipients.